jacksund/simmate/docs/getting_started/installation/command_line.md

 ----------------------------------------------------------------------

-## Learning new commands
+## Mastering new commands

 !!! tip
-    For other simple commands, you can take a look at [this cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) or take [a full tutorial](https://www.codecademy.com/learn/learn-the-command-line).
-Memorizing commands will come slowly over time, so keep this cheat-sheet handy.
-We highly recommend that you spend 30 minutes going through these links once you finish this tutorial.
+    For more basic commands, refer to [this cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) or take [a comprehensive tutorial](https://www.codecademy.com/learn/learn-the-command-line).
+Remembering commands will come gradually, so keep this cheat-sheet handy.
+We strongly suggest that you spend 30 minutes going through these links after completing this tutorial.

-Obviously, the tricky part with the command-line is knowing what to type.
-Fortunately, however, most programs have a single command that forms the base of more complex commands.
+The challenging part with the command-line is knowing what to type.
+However, most programs have a single command that forms the base of more complex commands.
 For anaconda, the command is `conda`.
-If you aren't sure what it does or how to use it, you just add `--help` to it.
+If you're unsure about its function or usage, simply add `--help` to it.
 Type in the command `conda --help` and you'll see an output like this:

 ``` shell
 conda --help